Mostly an all cash market but there is some

 Seller financing is secured in one of two ways in Mexico.
 Read about it here: How Seller Financing is secured in Mexico.

 Usually offered on pre-construction properties, developers often offer attractive financing terms that operate more like a conventional mortgage.
-Down payments tend to be less than seller financing (30%), terms are much longer (up to 10 years) and interest rates are less than seller financing rates.
+Down payments tend to be less than seller financing (30%), terms are much longer (up to 10 years) and interest rates tend to be less than seller financing rates.

-Mexican Banks will only lend to Nationals and Permanent Residents.
+Mexican Banks, with the exception of Intercam, will only lend to Nationals and Permanent Residents.
 If a foreigner could get a mortgage, interest rate are higher than you’d expect: Mexican Bank Mortgage Rates.

 The Bottom Line?
-The cheapest money is back home!
+The cheapest money is almost always back home!

-The cheapest money for Americans, Canadians and most foreigners purchasing in Mexico is back home.
+The cheapest money for Americans, Canadians and most foreigners purchasing in Mexico tends to be from back home.
 A re-financing of your property or a Home Equity Line of Credit are the best and cheapest means of borrowing money to buy in Mexico.